 Get Started Today!
 5 Tips of Giving Better Performance Reviews by @ClearCompany written by @SylvieWoolf

 Successful businesses can no longer rely on the most important conversation between managers and employees to happen once a year.
 As information is now more easily accessible, it’s pertinent that new management models are adopted.
 That includes addressing performance issues and wins as they happen alongside structured meetings.
 The most important tip from this article is to set realistic goals.
 Find out what goals and plans an employee has for their career.
-This is a great time to see if an employee’s plan and the company’s plan are aligned.
+This is a great time to see if an employee’s and company’s plans are aligned.
 Discuss the skills and experience needed for an employee to accomplish their career goals and how the organization can help them get there.Explore 42 tips on how to give effective employee performance reviews.

 7 Tips for Delivering Negative Feedback to Employees Without Being a Jerk by @Entrepreneur written by Syed Balkhi @syedbalkhi

-Let’s face it, negative feedback can be tough to hear and uncomfortable to administer.
+Let’s face it; negative feedback can be tough to hear and uncomfortable to administer.
 A majority of managers care about their employees and want to avoid hurting their feelings.
-Giving negative feedback is incredibly beneficial, but can be quite challenging.
+Giving negative feedback is incredibly beneficial but can be quite challenging.
 This article gives helpful tips to deliver negative feedback, and the tip that stood out the most to us was number 5: offer positive reinforcement.
-After giving negative feedback, always accompany it with positive encouragement and reinforcement even if it’s a simple goal for growth.
+After giving negative feedback, always accompany it with positive encouragement and reinforcement, even if it’s a simple goal for growth.
 This will ensure an employee knows they are an asset to your company.

 5 Tips for Reinventing the Performance-Review Process by The Business Journals @bizjournals written by Dana Manciagli @DanaManciagli